 A student may, by mutual institutional agreement, take courses at Mills as a visiting student to complete the course work necessary to obtain a degree from their home institution.
 A visiting student completes the admission application and submits all required credentials by the fall or spring semester deadlines for transfer admission.
 They must also submit confirmation from their home institution that credit earned at Mills will transfer to their home institution.

 A visiting student does not receive financial aid or merit scholarship from Mills.
 Students from institutions that participate in exchange or visiting programs with Mills are exempt from the undergraduate application process.
-Students can contact the M Center at 510.430.2000 or firstname.lastname@example.org for more information.
+Students can contact 510.430.2000 or firstname.lastname@example.org for more information.

 Non-matriculated persons may be accepted as auditors in a course during any academic term.
 Auditors must obtain the consent of the department head and the instructor involved and pay the audited course fee.
 The student is under the authority of the instructor, but no grade or credit for the course is given and no record kept.
-Inquiries regarding auditor status should be addressed to the M Center.
-Students can contact the M Center at 510.430.2000 or email@example.com for more information.
+Inquiries regarding auditor status should be addressed to the Registrar's Office.
+Students can contact 510.430.2000 or email@example.com for more information.

 Summer of Science